 - Users – the total number of people who have a claimed Workplace account during the selected date range.

-- Posts – the total number of posts (i.e. Where a person as started a new discussion thread).
-Unlike an email, a post doesn’t have a dedicated recipient, and therefore posts don’t have a number in the ‘To You’ row (on the Personal and on the Business Unit tabs).
+- Posts – the total number of posts (i.e. when a person has started a new discussion thread).
+Unlike an email, a post doesn’t have a dedicated recipient, and therefore posts don’t have a number in the ‘To You’ row (on the Personal and on the Segment dashboards).

 - Replies – the total number of replies/comments to a post.
 If you reply to your own post, this reply is counted in the 'From' row, but to avoid double-counting is excluded in the 'To' row

-- Likes – the total number of likes to a post, but excludes the likes from the person who wrote the post/reply.
+- Reactions – the total number of reactions such as likes to a post, but excludes the reactions from the person who wrote the post/reply.
 These are excluded to provide a more accurate picture of engagement.
-If you lilke your own post/reply, this like is counted in the 'From' row, but to avoid double-counting is excluded in the 'To' row
+If you react to your own post/reply, this reaction is counted in the 'From' row, but to avoid double-counting is excluded in the 'To' row

 - Mentions – the number of times people were @mentioned in a post or reply.